This is still a work in progress guide, if you have any suggestions or notice any mistakes you can message me in game @Heelie

 Healing Synergy and the Influence of Power Creep

-With the Summerset patch we got access to monster sets on healers, this was because of staves now counting as 2 pieces allowing us to free up an extra monster helmet slot, this allowed for a ton of free healing, with access to free HPS through Bogdan’s, and a free burst heal through Earthgore we are seeing the use of sorc Healers.
+With the Summerset patch we got access to monster sets on healers, this was because of staves now counting as 2 pieces allowing us to free up an extra monster helmet slot, this allowed for a ton of free healing, with access to free HPS through Bogdan’s, and a free burst heal through Earthgore we are seeing a split of healers into “group healer,” and a more supportive healer.

 My Thoughts on What It Takes to Be a Good Healer